OWASP/wstg/style_guide.md

 These are letters.

-The abbreviation  refers to the Latin `id est`, which means "in other words."
-The abbreviation  is for `exempli gratia`, translating to "for example."
+The abbreviation *ie* refers to the Latin `id est`, which means "in other words."
+The abbreviation *eg* is for `exempli gratia`, translating to "for example."
 To use these in a sentence:

 > Write using proper English, i.e. correct spelling and grammar.
 Use common words over uncommon ones, e.g. "learn" instead of "glean."